darrellanderson/Jsnkyard/id_namespace.md

 Decks should not be given ids because they may exhaust and re-form.
 If decks had an id inherited from a starting card both the deck and discard would share it.

 Note the `unit.white/my_homebrew_thing`.
 Homebrew could inject new unit types (whole new, second flagship, etc) to expand unit detection.

+## Why not use id?

+The object is also a string, however copy/paste will almost certainly generate a random id whereas the template id is preserved.